microfossil/particle-classification-onnx/README.md

 Download and install Miniconda3:

 -Run and Follow instructions during Miniconda3 installation.
-Answer "yes" to the licence terms, and install it in the default location (`/home/<user>/miniconda3`), and answer "yes" when ask to proceed to initilization:
+Answer "yes" to the licence terms, and install it in the default location (`/home/<user>/miniconda3`), and answer "yes" when ask to proceed to initilization.
+After installing Miniconda 3, it is necessary to close the window to initialise it:
 ```
   wget repo.anaconda.com
   wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-aarch64.sh